| AWARDS:

 in August 2008.
 That is some gestation period!

-There are 10 tracks on the album, Bill's Waltz
+There are 10 tracks on the album, Bill's Waltz (named after

-Lerner's I'm Popeye The Sailor Man in which trombonist
+The exception being Sam Lerner's I'm Popeye The Sailor Man

 Gottshall struts his stuff with laid back confidence.
+The

-and pre-recorded tracks is showcased in Perla's
+tracks is showcased in Perla's tune Bogota Morning Bird,

-get behind Fiete Felsch and Peter Bolte on alto
+allowing a fat sound to get behind Fiete Felsch and Peter

-saxes and Gene Perla on bass.
+Bolte on alto saxes and Gene Perla on bass.

-I don't know why, but the overall sound, to my
+I don't know why, but the overall sound, to my ears, is

-ears, is not that of a traditional US or UK big
+not that of a traditional US or UK big band.
+There is an

-makes you pay attention.
-Maybe it is the phrasing
+intangible sound quality that makes you pay attention.
+Maybe

-of the brass or the reed section that creates a
+it is the phrasing of the brass or the reed section that

-'foreign' sound and I don't mean that in a negative
+creates a 'foreign' sound and I don't mean that in a negative

 sense.

 This album is a tour de force for Gene Perla.
-Having
+Having played

-in the mid-1960s, Perla knows his man and the music,
+Perla knows his man and the music, and as he says in his

-begin to tell you how
+liner notes, "I can't begin to tell you how

-many times I have shed tears listening to Elvin
+many times I have shed tears listening to Elvin and thinking

-and thinking how he probably would be happy to hear
+how he probably would be happy to hear himself in this project."

 Couldn't have put it better myself, Gene! |